ainagari/bruxism_emoji/README.md

 This repository contains a jupyter notebook with data analysis for the paper:

 Aina Garí Soler (2024).
-The Use of the Grimacing Face Emoji and its Relation to Bruxism and Temporomandibular Joint Disorders.
+[The Use of the Grimacing Face Emoji and its Relation to Bruxism and Temporomandibular Joint Disorders](https://doi.org/10.31219/osf.io/yzsvr).
+OSF Preprints.

 The original data and individual responses used in the analysis are not shared, but you can find here aggregate statistics and test results.